 Can we dissolve the barrier?

-Astronomy remains one of the few scientific fields that require little to no tools to engage with.
-In fact, the only tool you need is your eye - the first telescope ever designed (thank you nature)!
+Astronomy remains one of the few scientific fields that requires little to no tools to engage with.
+In fact, the only tool necessary is the eye.

 Could the ancient cultures have envisioned that one day we would command instruments that now venture along the outskirts of our solar system, uncovering its secrets along the way?
-Perhaps, even more striking for them would be our trips to the Moon or our residency aboard the International Space Station.
+Could they have fathomed our trips to the Moon or our residency aboard the International Space Station?

 What milestones will astonish our descendants?